 Do I need to quarantine if I travel to Canada?

 Mandatory quarantine is not necessary for citizens who have received two government-approved vaccinations.
-Otherwise, when arriving in Canada travellers will need to stay at a government-approved facility (typically an airport hotel) while COVID test results are verified, and then proceed to a 14-day quarantine.
+Otherwise, when arriving in Canada travellers will need to proceed to a 14-day quarantine.

 Are hotels open?